fiorezy/Redoran-Extended---NPC-Dialogue/README.md

 ### Then you are SET!
 Thanks for sticking with it the entire process, enjoy your game!

    - **Currently in the process of testing with version 1.0.0+ of Redoran.**
-   - **Currently needs a patch to work with [Redoran-Extended - NPC Overhaul Addon](https://github.com/Foamimi/Redoran-Extended---NPC-Overhaul/blob/main/README.md).**
-   - You can find a patch here: [ [DOWNLOAD](https://github.com/Foamimi/Redoran-Extended---NPC-Dialogue/blob/main/Redoran%20Extended%20-%20NPC%20Dialogue%20Megapatch%20-%20NPC%20Overhaul%20Patch.7z) ] ("View raw" button) The NPC Overhaul Addon should load before the NPC Dialogue Addon, then place this patch after BOTH the megapatches from BOTH addons on BOTH sides of MO2.
-Name the patch [02.036] Redoran Extended - NPC Dialogue Megapatch - NPC Overhaul Patch to help with organizational purposes.
+   - **Currently needs a patch to work with [Redoran-Extended - NPC Overhaul Addon](https://github.com/Foamimi/Redoran-Extended---NPC-Overhaul/blob/main/README.md).
+You can find a patch here: [ [DOWNLOAD](https://github.com/Foamimi/Redoran-Extended---NPC-Dialogue/blob/main/Redoran%20Extended%20-%20NPC%20Dialogue%20Megapatch%20-%20NPC%20Overhaul%20Patch.7z) ] ("View raw" button).** The NPC Overhaul Addon should load before the NPC Dialogue Addon, then place this patch after BOTH the megapatches from BOTH addons on BOTH sides of MO2.
+Name the patch [02.029] Redoran Extended - NPC Dialogue Megapatch - NPC Overhaul Patch to help with organizational purposes.
    - **Currently works with [Redoran-Extended - Textures Addon](https://github.com/Foamimi/Redoran-Extended---Textures/blob/master/README.md).**
    - **Currently works with [Redoran-Extended - 3DNPC Addon](https://github.com/Foamimi/Redoran-Extended---3DNPC-Addon/blob/main/README.md).**